 Primary Delivery Mechanisms and Partners, if applicable: The Department works with many partners on land acquisitions which may include private landowners, not-forprofits, and other state agencies.

 Website: There is no specific website for this initiative.
-DEP's website is here: https://floridadep.gov

 Intended Outcomes: To conserve and protect environmentally sensitive land that is unique and irreplaceable.